genesshoan/genesshoan/README.md

 ## 🐾 Fun Facts

-- 🐱 I have [X] cats who supervise all my coding sessions
+- 🐱 I have one cat who supervise all my coding sessions
 - ☕ Coffee and cats make the perfect debugging environment
 - 🎮 Console applications are my favorite type of projects
 - 🧩 I love solving complex database problems